prgaero/prgaero.github.io/project5.md

 <a name='dday'></a>
 ## 5. D-Day of the Competition
 On the day of the competition, the teams will go in the order of their team number.
-Each team will get a maximum of five attempts and a maximum time of 2 minutes per attempt and a maximum time of 15 minutes for all five attempts.
+Each team will a maximum time of 2 minutes per attempt and a maximum time of 15 minutes for all attempts.
 Between attempts, the team can use any amount of time (within the alloted 15 minutes of maximum time) to fix any software/hardware bugs or do changes in hardware/software (including change of batteries).
+Only the best trial will be graded.

 The team with the highest points will win.
 Note that, completing the course (within the 2 minute slot per attempt) will get that team the maximum of 100 points.

+The instructors will place the quadrotor on the helipad and you'll be given position estimates of the obstacles with a known covariance before the demo.
+We'll post it on Piazza.

 <a name='implementation'></a>
 ## 6. Implementation